nicholaschen09/chrome-productivity-reminder-pop-up/README.md

 - Displays a centered popup reminder when you visit distracting websites
 - Tracks and shows time spent on these websites
 - Gives you the option to continue or redirect to a productivity site
-- Works on multiple distracting platforms (YouTube, TikTok, Instagram, Facebook, Twitter, Reddit)
+- Works on multiple distracting platforms (YouTube, TikTok, Instagram)
 - Responsive design that works on all screen sizes
 - Shows each reminder only once per session per site (won't keep annoying you)